 Saying no to cutlery when ordering delivery/keeping a set of cutlery in your bag/reusing your plastic cutlery

 Although many plastics are considered “recyclable”, a research project from Queen’s University found that some tracked items left in the blue bins found its way to landfills in China, Mexico and India.
 Why not have them land filled locally rather than spend the extra carbon to ship it abroad?
 When things are deemed “recyclable”, it can be naive of us to think it will be handled that way.
 Less waste is always the way to go.

 Not everyone lives or wants to live a minimalist lifestyle.
 Buying is sometimes a necessity and other times, a form of therapy.
 There’s no shame here, but there is an offer of a new perspective on how you buy.
 Incorporating the concepts we’ve mentioned above, before your next purchase, think about how the products serve you and the environment.
 That means also looking at what material(s) the product is made of, where it’s being shipped from, and if the company employs sustainable and ethical practices?

-Quick tip on avoiding impulse buys?
+Quick tip on avoiding impulse buys and consciously build a capsule wardrobe?
 Add it to your cart and come back to it the next day or even the next week.
 If it’s still a want after a week, then go for it!
 Or try adding things you’d like to buy to a list - when a sale occurs, you already have a pre-planned list of things to buy at a discount rather than buying just because there’s a sale.